Home » Canadians are struggling to access medical marijuana

 Thankfully, there is some help available when it comes to affording this herbal medication.

-There are some other costs that aren’t covered by the government or insurance plans, such as vaporizing devices, herb grinders and other accessories.
-Vaporizers to safety inhale the healing compounds without breathing in smoke can be quite expensive, running into the hundreds.
-On the other hand, the costly devices are safer for your lungs than inhaling smoke every day, so it is often just another burden medical marijuana users have to bear.
+Some other costs aren’t covered by the government or insurance plans, such as vaporizing devices, herb grinders and other accessories.
+Vaporizers to safely inhale the healing compounds without breathing in smoke can be quite expensive, running into the hundreds.
+On the other hand, costly devices are safer for your lungs than inhaling smoke every day, so it is often just another burden medical marijuana users have to bear.

 Upcoming recreational legalization could in time also lead to over-the-counter cannabis supplements like CBD capsules and CBD oils, but supplements are not tax deductible or covered by insurance plans.